 If 24% of the current population in Arizona is senior citizens, what percentage of those are recent cases of Covid-19?

 Arizona’s older population could mean more COVID-19 deaths.

-That’s a higher share of the elderly than some states that have so far seen larger outbreaks than Arizona.
+That’s a higher share of the elderly than some states that have so far seen more significant outbreaks than Arizona.
 About 18.6% of people in California are over age 60, 19.1% in Colorado, 20.6% in Washington, and 21.2% in New York.